 So you’re protecting me?

 God allows certain things to happen so that we don’t fall.
-The pain from humiliation, rejection and betrayal often make us seem like we have fallen, but it really serves as protection against harmful things yet seen.
+The pain from humiliation, rejection and betrayal often makes it seem like we have fallen, but it really serves as protection against harmful things yet seen.
 For example, that new job you desire so much is not of a good environment, so God used rejection to protect you from a job that would place you under stress or devalue your gifts.
 The person that you want to build a relationship with is not trustworthy, so God uses humiliation or betrayal to show you that your trust was misplaced, and to save you from further heartbreak.
 These situations have to hurt to wake us up!

 What I should learn from this…

 When we have been lied to, cheated or down-right humiliated by the people we love, the hurt and pain can be overwhelming.
 The thought of trusting someone that could turn their back on you is not something that we want to experience, yet it is something that can be used by God to strengthen our spiritual stature.
-People can deceive you, talk bad about you, and plot your downfall, but your Faith in God is what will see you through.
+People can deceive you, talk bad about you, and plot your downfall, but your faith in God is what will see you through.
 Oftentimes, when we’ve been betrayed or our confidence has been taken for granted, we feel like it’s the end of the world.
 But really it can be the beginning of a new and wonderful spiritual journey in getting to know more about God and His will for our lives.
 Bad times call for us to get right with God.
 If we surrender and seek the will of God through adversity, we can build a stronger relationship with Him.